bytecodealliance/javy/docs/docs-contributing-architecture.md

 A Rust crate for compiling JS to Wasm.

+### `javy-plugin-processing`

+Contains the logic for initializing a Javy plugin.
+Used to build the default plugin and also be the Javy CLI for its plugin initialization logic.

 ### `javy-plugin`

 Gets compiled to `plugin.wasm` for use by the CLI and in environments for